jayakrishnavamsi24/Voice-Todo-List/README.md

 ## License

-This project is open source and available under the MIT License.
+This project is open source and you can use it in your daily life :)

 ## Support